 - A Master’s in human resources is a very specific degree, which can be great if you want to stay in human resources for the rest of your career.
-However, if you have aspirations to try other things in the future, you may want to pursue the MBA in HR instead.
+However, if you have aspirations to try other things in the future, you may want to pursue MBA in HR instead.
 Most MBA coursework is broader, requiring students to take classes in different areas of business.
 This variety gives you extra versatility in your career, providing you with opportunities to explore other career paths after you graduate.
 The additional coursework may even help you discover business interests you did not know you had, encouraging new career possibilities.

 - An MBA in HR enables you to have a broader skill set.
 This can help you meet the evolving demands of the modern workplace.
 These skill sets will not be examined as closely with a Master’s degree, which can be somewhat limiting on the job.
 After all, a human resources department has to interact with every other part of the company.
 Therefore, having a broader skill set can only help you in your daily duties.

 - An MBA in HR has a higher pay scale than a Master’s in HR, or any degree for that matter.
 The job market is vast, as every company requires a human resource department.
 The starting salary depends on the MBA institute and the companies.
-If you are from a good B School, you would get a salary range from Rs 5 lakh to 14 lakh.
+If you are from a good Business School, you would get a salary range from Rs 5 lakh to 14 lakh.